zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

-Using '`refresh`', only *a single AJAX call* will be issued to the server.
+Using `refresh`, only a single AJAX call will be issued to the server.

+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-or-updating-a-data-cache-applychanges"></a>
-#### '`applyChanges`'
+#### &#39;<code>applyChanges</code>&#39;

 In some scenarios, AJAX calls to the server to refresh cached data can be *avoided entirely*.
 For instance, the user may have fully described the server data changes by filling out a Form on a Form Blade.
-In this case, the necessary QueryCache/EntityCache changes are known *by the extension directly* without having to make an AJAX call to their server.
-This use of '`applyChanges`' can be a nice optimization to avoid some AJAX traffic to your servers.
+In this case, the necessary cache object changes are known by the extension directly without having to make an AJAX call to their server.
+This use of `applyChanges` can be a nice optimization to avoid some AJAX traffic to your servers.

 **Example - Adding an item to a QueryCache entry**